oasis-tcs/openc2-usecases/Cybercom-Plugfest/README.md

 ## Who is attending?
 Although it is not required to announce if you will be attending, the hope is many will and include what they will be bringing to the table:
-- Google - put link to plugfest resources being provided
+- Google - put link to new page with plugfest resources they are providing
-- GitHub - put link to plugfest resources being provided
+- GitHub - put link to new page with plugfest resources they are providing
 - NSA - ok to put? what bringing?
 - sFractal Consulting - blah blah and link to a package
 - G2 -ok to put? what bringing?